beetbox/beets/docs/reference/cli.rst

 them.
 As with other commands, the ``-a`` option matches albums instead of items.

 To perform a "dry run", just use the ``-p`` (for "pretend") flag.
-This will show you all how the files would be moved but won't actually change anything on disk.
+This will show you a list of files that would be moved but won't actually change anything on disk.

 .. _update-cmd: